frederic-perez/AmE-dictionary/data/dictionary.md

 __frosted glass__ _Illuminated by domes of frosted glass._
 __frosted silver__
 __frothy__
+__frowsty__ _adj_ Stale and unclean smelling. _Syn_ fusty, musty _As a college student, all I could afford was a frowsty basement apartment, but it served its purpose._
 __frozen yogurt__
 __frugal__ _adj_ :two: __1__ Practicing or marked by economy, as in the expenditure of money or the use of material resources. __2__ Simple or costing little; meager or inexpensive: _a frugal lunch._
 __fruit basket__ _California's Central Valley, fruit basket to the nation._